RicardoAraujo13/test_app/README.md

   8) Execute the Frida script: `frida -U -f com.ds.testapp -l hook-textview.js`

-Specific Frida version used.\n frida-server-16.6.6-android-x86.xz
+Specific Frida version used.

+  `frida-server-16.6.6-android-x86.xz`

 Which emulator was used and which Android version.

-  Genymotion v3.8.0
+  `Genymotion v3.8.0`
-  Android 9 api 28
+  `Android 9 api 28`

 A screenshot of the app displaying the required text.